akketza/stop-blue-spam/README.md

 # Stop Blue Spam

-This extension serves to prevent tweets from verified accounts from being displayed, and reduce spam
+This extension is designed to block tweets from verified accounts and minimize spam; additionally, the majority of ad tweets originate from verified accounts.